Amruthamsh/angular-task-tracker/README.md

 ## To run JSON-server backend (mock backend for test purposes)

+All tasks data is stored in db.json present the root folder.

 ```bash
 npm json server
 ```

 json-server will start running on `http://localhost:5500/`

-all tasks data is store in db.json